jonathan-vella/what-the-caf/learning_path_modules/02_Strategy_and_Plan_Hackathon/challenges/challenge1.md

 ## Challenge 1 – Success Criteria

 1. Complete the Cloud Journey Tracker assessment tool (don't forget to take a screenshot and copy into the PPT which you will be using for Challenge 4!)
-2. Determine 3 to 5 motivations and cloud benefits according to the customer scenario.
+2. Determine 3 - 5 motivations and cloud benefits according to the customer scenario.
-3. Document 3 to 5 business outcomes.
+3. Document 3 - 5 business outcomes.
 KPIs are a must-have.
 If you cannot measure, then it does not exist.
 4. Create a high-level reference business case for cloud migration.
 5. Identify your first adoption project.
 6. Complete the Strategy and Plan template but *STOP* at the “Plan” heading.